 BUILDING A DOG’S DRIVE

-Next class will begin in Spring 2020, with dates to be announced soon.
-This is a 3 week course, with each class to run approximately 75 minutes..
+These classes are set up to run individually, based on a dog's progress.
+A dog may only need a couple sessions to build his drive enough to start detection training.
+Each class to run approximately 75 minutes..
 Working detection requires a certain amount of drive in the dog, to make an effective search dog.
 Not all dogs have those necessary drives.
 A dog’s drive is his intensity and motivation to seek out and locate a specific target.
 The goal of each of these sessions is to work on building the drive of those dogs who have shown that they have the drive, but for some reason, the drive is just stifled.
-With most dogs, we should be able to build that drive up, to start detection training, in about 3 sessions. .
+With most dogs, we should be able to build that drive up, to start detection training, in a couple sessions.